Wilson, Rodriguez help Kentucky survive Vanderbilt 38-35

+Despite the tense finish, Kentucky’s victory provided the needed boost two days after Schlarman’s passing.
+The Wildcats honored him multiple ways, including video displays and dedicating playing the state song, “My Old Kentucky Home,” to him.
+Their best method was controlling the line of scrimmage throughout, rushing for 308 of their 458 yards and not allowing any sacks of Wilson, Beau Allen and Joey Gatewood.

-Two days after Kentucky offensive line coach John Schlarman, 45, died of cancer, the Wildcats honored him multiple ways including controlling the line of scrimmage throughout.
-They initially lined up with just 10 men and took a delay of game penalty (declined) just before left tackle Landon Young came on the field wearing Schlarman’s No. 65 worn while playing for Kentucky in the mid-1990s.
+They initially lined up with just 10 men and took a delay of game penalty (declined) just before left guard Landon Young came on the field wearing Schlarman’s No. 65 worn while playing for Kentucky in the mid-1990s.

+“We left a slot out there because we were missing one of our Wildcats today,” Young said.
+“Just being able to have the opportunity to wear his number out there shows it was so much bigger than football.
+It was a blessing for me and it was a blessing that he allowed us to do that before he passed away.”

 THE TAKEAWAY

-Vanderbilt: The Commodores protected the ball better and moved it well with five long TD drives against the Wildcats.
+Vanderbilt: The Commodores didn’t commit a turnover and moved it well with five long TD drives against the Wildcats.
 They just had to play from behind from the start because the defense couldn’t stop the Wildcats from scoring at will.

+“For me, the defense in the first half to give up 21 points, it was a little unsettling for us,” coach Derek Mason said.
+“And you look at how you got to battle back, and that’s just part of it.
+We couldn’t stop the run and too many explosive plays.”

 Kentucky: Terry Wilson and the offense showed how rest and healing can help as the Wildcats scored on all four first-half possessions.
 A defense that has slowed opponents struggled against the Commodores throughout.
 Poore, playing in place of Matt Ruffolo, ended up providing the difference.
-Ruffolo and All-America punter Max Duffy were among several players out, though the reason for their absences wasn’t immediately known.
+Ruffolo and All-America punter Max Duffy were unavailable, though Stoops wouldn’t elaborate.

 UP NEXT